Contact

 16.00–17.30

-Cloned science?
-Standardised career paths, regimes of profile formation.
-What does the ideal young scientist look like?
+Cloned academia?
+Standardised career paths, regimes of profile-building.
+What does the ideal early-career researcher look like?

-Prof. Dr Andreas Bernard (Cultural Studies; Univ.
-Lüneburg)
+Prof. Dr Andreas Bernard (Cultural Studies; University of Lüneburg)

-Beyond the professorship.
-Reflections on a personnel structure reform in science
+Beyond the Professorship.
+Reflections on a reform of personnel structures in academia

-PD Dr Kristin Eichhorn (Literary Studies; Univ.
-Stuttgart)
+PD Dr Kristin Eichhorn (Literary Studies; University of Stuttgart)

 Prof. Dr Remmer Sassen (Business Administration; TU Dresden)